 Travis and I met in 1998 working in a factory.
 I was 18 and a senior in high school and he was 19 living on his own.
 I always make the joke “Trav is from New Hampshire, I grew up in New Mexico, and we met in the heart of it all.”
 I would say we both experienced “love at first sight” but, we were partiers and sooner than later our relationship began to reflect our baggage.
 Over the years, I have found out we have so much of the same baggage.

 I went through years of physical, sexual, and emotional abuse growing up, and the sexual abuse didn’t stop until I was about 16.
 We moved around so much, and life was always in chaos, until my mid-teen years.
 Travis moved around a lot too.
 His mom was a single mom and her relationships weren’t always great.
 Travis had been the “man of the house” at a young age.
 There were times Travis witnessed his mom’s boyfriend getting drunk and abusive so Trav had to step in and stand up against him.
 We both grew up extremely poor, but in our mid-teen years, our parents were coming out of poverty.

 In 2007 I was pregnant with our 5th child Sadie and I was taking care of my dad who had stage four cancer.
-In 2008, within three months of the new year, we had a newborn, Travis went to work and the doors were closed at the machine shop. and my dad died.
+In 2008, within three months of the new year, we had a newborn, Travis went to work and the doors were closed at the machine shop, and sadly my dad passed away.
 I had never felt so much pain and pressure in my life, but it was through that pain and uncertainty I came to the Lord.
 In June of 2008 we found Cornerstone Church when in need of food.
 By June 8th I gave my life to the Lord.